Transparency Statement 2018

 - PKF Littlejohn Accounts Limited – whose principal activity is the provision of accounting and tax services to certain clients.

-West Ferry Business Solution has entered into a joint venture agreement with Moore Batch LLP and Harber Business Services Limited (a company under common control with Bermans 2012 Limited) to deliver the dispute resolution services referred to above.
+PKF Littlejohn Business Solutions Limited has entered into a joint venture agreement with Moore Batch LLP and Harber Business Services Limited (a company under common control with Bermans 2012 Limited) via a company Capitalise Business Solutions Limited in which each party has a one third share.
+The principal activity of Capitalise Business Solutions Limited is the delivery of dispute resolution services.

 The firm does not accept any responsibility or liability for actions or inactions on the part of any other individual member firm or firms within PKFI.